DandelionSprout/adfilt/.github/README.md

 However, if you were led here by extension teams or extension customer services, it was most likely due to **[Dandelion Sprout's Nordic Filters](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt)**, my signature list for all up-to-date adblockers, whose userbase is very loosely estimated to measure in the low 6-digits.
 Various modified versions of it are included in uBlock Origin, AdGuard, AdNauseam, AdBlock, Adblock Plus, AdGuard Home, pfBlockerNG, Brave Browser, and Vivaldi's privacy settings.

+## Contact details:

-If you have any problems, suggestions, or the desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things for the time being.
-Don't be shy to ask/tell me.
+If you have any problems, suggestions, or the desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things.
+Don't be shy to ask/tell me, but make sure to add screenshots and the lists that were used when testing.
+Reports on GitLab are allowed, but I have not yet tested how quickly I'd be able to notice them.

+I advice against sending reports on E-mail.
+From 16 April 2025, E-mail reports will only be processed if a person is not actively using GitHub or GitLab in general once every 2 weeks or more often, and/or if the person is an official representant of a Nordic or German company with 20 or more employees.
+Clearcut failure to adhere to this will have the E-mails marked as spam.

 Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listene på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.
 Man er ikke nødt til å bruke engelsk hele tiden.

+Jag anser mig själv att vara kompetent-ish på svenska, og klarer så vel at skrive på noget-til-højt forståeligt dansk.

 ![alt text](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Images/Spr%C3%A5kflagg%204.webp)